orinocoz/mkhost/README.md

 User authentication is handled by [Dovecot SASL](https://doc.dovecot.org/admin_manual/sasl/).
 Virtual user passwords are stored encrypted in a [passwd file](https://doc.dovecot.org/configuration_manual/authentication/passwd_file/).
 This is a minimalistic user management mechanism which does not require a SQL database or LDAP, but we don't know of a generic way for a non-admin user to change anyone's password.

 Virtual user accounts in this context are non-UNIX user accounts which are internal to Postfix/Dovecot.
-They are unknown to the operating system.
-They can be used as recipient/sender addresses and for authentication.
+They can be used as recipient/sender addresses or for authentication.
 You can read more about this concept [here](http://www.postfix.org/VIRTUAL_README.html#virtual_mailbox).

 ## Batch mode